-When discussing Godard’s output during the ‘80s and ‘90s, critics will usually address the respectable, accomplished and acclaimed arthouse dramas such as Passion (1982) or Hail Mary (1985), but truth be told his best and most enduring work from these decades remain his experiments with genre fiction (already touched upon with First Name: Carmen), documentaries, and adaptations such as King Lear (1987).
+When discussing Jean-Luc Godard’s output during the ‘80s and ‘90s, critics will usually address the respectable, accomplished, and acclaimed arthouse dramas such as Passion (1982) or Hail Mary (1985), but truth be told, his best and most enduring work from these decades remain his experiments with genre fiction (already touched upon with First Name: Carmen), documentaries, and adaptations such as King Lear (1987).

-The structure is as seemingly gung-ho as the premise, separated into separate, seemingly unrelated acts, but in the maelstrom a sense of Shakespeare’s text is, in fact, captured.
+The structure is as seemingly gung-ho as the premise, separated into separate, seemingly unrelated acts, but in the maelstrom, a sense of Shakespeare’s text is, in fact, captured.
 In typically original and innovative fashion, Godard eschews the narrative restrictions of strict adaptation and instead conceptually channels what he sees as the core theme of the original work — in this case, the disconnect between language and thought — into an entirely new medium where the essence of the text, the concept of adaptation and value of art are critiqued.
-This critique is further complemented by some genuinely eerie world building and cinematography whose taste for simple framing and authentic colour is an interesting contrast.
+This critique is further complemented by some genuinely eerie world-building and cinematography whose taste for simple framing and authentic color is an interesting contrast.

 Also Read: The 10 Favorite Movies of Xavier Dolan

-There remains in this era, however, a singular masterpiece in 1988’s Histoire(s) du Cinéma — a sprawling experimental documentary on 20th century film.
-Running at a gargantuan 266 minutes (no other Jean-Luc Godard film passes the two hour mark), it’s a film that’s impossible to entirely comprehend in one sitting, but even harder to resist once the viewer truly comes to term with the scale and importance of the piece.
+There remains in this era, however, a singular masterpiece in 1988’s Histoire(s) du Cinéma — a sprawling experimental documentary on the 20th-century film.
+Running at a gargantuan 266 minutes (no other Jean-Luc Godard film passes the two-hour mark), it’s a film that’s impossible to entirely comprehend in one sitting but even harder to resist once the viewer truly comes to terms with the scale and importance of the piece.
 A vivacious love of cinema is evident from the very first frame, and a thorough, passionate understanding of the medium: its history; its theory; its political and societal ramifications.

-Myriad sights and sounds overlap and interact with one another, as Godard’s narration jumps from the earliest days of artistic cinema all the way through his influences and the impact of his own work, creating an enthralling collage and a timeless reminder of film’s immense power.
-Of course, this power stretches far beyond the emotional and extends into the realm of politics and human psychology, and by examining this Godard paints a gorgeously abstracted canvas, at once enamouring and difficult, challenging and delightful; a work of paralysing ambition and beauty.
+Myriad sights and sounds overlap and interact with one another as Godard’s narration jumps from the earliest days of artistic cinema all the way through his influences and the impact of his own work, creating an enthralling collage and a timeless reminder of film’s immense power.
+Of course, this power stretches far beyond the emotional.
+It extends into the realm of politics and human psychology, and by examining this, Godard paints a gorgeously abstracted canvas, at once enamoring and difficult, challenging and delightful; a work of paralyzing ambition and beauty.

 - Hail Mary (1985) — Acclaimed modern retelling of the Virgin birth of Christ, one of Godard’s most accomplished formal dramas.

-- Rise and Fall of a Small Film Company (1987) — Small-scale TV chronicling the trials and tribulations of low budget film funding, starring a gloriously moustachioed Jean-Pierre Léaud.
+- Rise and Fall of a Small Film Company (1987) — Small-scale TV chronicling the trials and tribulations of low-budget film funding, starring a gloriously mustachioed Jean-Pierre Léaud.